Disability discrimination

 People with disability have the right to full participation in our community, without discrimination.

-Our leading discrimination law practice has a history of running successful test cases for people with disability that have secured equal access to services including education, public transport, digital and emerging technologies.
+Our leading discrimination law practice has a history of running successful test cases for people with disability, securing more equal access to services including education, public transport, digital and emerging technologies.

-Our priorities and approach are informed by people with disability: our clients and the disability rights organisations and advocates we partner with.
+Our priorities are informed by people with disability: our clients and the disability rights organisations and advocates we partner with.

 Our current priorities include:

-• improving accessibility of public transport, including rideshare services.
+• improving accessibility of public transport, including taxi and rideshare services; and

 News and resources